FatihKoz/DisposableBasic/README.md

 * `'server'` is your Discord server id.
 * `'bots'` can be `true` or `false` and control displaying of Bots as online users
 * `'bot'` should be the distinctive name part you give to your bots.
 For hiding 'Weahter Bot' and 'MEE6 Bot' for example, use `' Bot'` for this option
+* `'gdrp'` can be `true` or `false` (default is false) and applies a similar privatized naming as like phpVMS core $user->name_private result
+* `'icao'` can be any text you wish to filter the users displayed by the bot

+If you are forcing (or manually renaming) your Discord members to use something like DSP978 - Name Surname etc, then you can use `'icao' => 'DSP'` within the option set.
+Widget will only show users whose names are starting with DSP.

+In a similar manner, setting `'gdpr' => true` will result nicknames to be displayed like `DSP978 - Name S` by the widget.

 ### Fleet Overview